oliverychen/oliverychen.github.io/pages/blog/index.md

 </div>

 <br>
 In this post, we shall propose a framework call the <i>effective</i> network strength, extending the definition of network strength introduced in the wonderful Nature Neuroscience paper by <a href="http://www.nature.com/doifinder/10.1038/nn.4179">Rosenberg et al (2016)</a>.
+As a natural follow-up, we also define the <i>effective</i> network strength rate.

 <br>
 <b>1.
 Network strength</b>